tml/cadmus/src/Chapter-1/Part I: Introduction and contents.md

 ## Description:
-In this lesson the students will learn basic programming concepts and make their first Java program.
+In this chapter the students will learn basic programming concepts and make their first Java program.

 ## Learning Objectives:
 **We are aiming to:**
-- Learn programming concepts, these concepts that you will learn are core concepts that you will have to know to be able to program in any language, not just Java.
+- Learn programming concepts; these concepts that you will learn are core concepts that you will have to know to be able to program in any language, not just Java.
-- Make your first Java program, preferably with errors (although no one will complain if there are not), so that you get a good feel for ‘debugging’ - something that as a programmer you will have to do very often.
+- Make your first Java program, preferably with errors (although no one will complain if there are not any), so that you get a good feel for ‘debugging’ - something that as a programmer you will have to do very often.

 **This is because:**
 - These are the basic skills required to program in Java and all other languages.
 With these concepts mastered it’s possible to learn other programming languages in the future.

 ## Success Criteria
-**By the end of the lesson, students will be able to:**
+**By the end of the chapter, students will be able to:**
 - Successfully run a Java program without any errors.
 - Be able to talk about programming concepts with relative confidence.